Ammar03s/Heart-Disease-Optimization/README.md

 In this file we’ll be training a neural network using particle swarm optimization and For this we’ll be using the standard pyswarms. for optimizing the network’s weights and biases.
 This aims to demonstrate how the API is capable of handling custom-defined functions. we will be trying to classify the 3 iris species in the Iris Dataset.

+## Data Visualization

+simple visualization on the dataset to gain more knowledge on what we are working with.
+### Key Visualizations

+- **Target Distribution**: Distribution of the target variable indicating the presence of heart disease.
+- **Age vs. Max Heart Rate**: Scatter plot showing the relationship between age and maximum heart rate, colored by the presence of heart disease.
+- **Correlation Heatmap**: Heatmap revealing correlations between the features.
+- **Sex and Heart Disease**: Comparison of heart disease prevalence between males and females.
+**Note**: each graph have been explained breifly in the Notebook.

 ## Conclusion

 This project demonstrates the effectiveness of various ML models and optimization techniques in predicting heart disease.
-The use of data visualization helped in understanding our dataset better, and the optimization techniques significantly improved our model performance.
+The data visualization helped in understanding the dataset, and tried some optimization techniques to show how each effects the model performance.